padraic/mutagenesis/README.markdown

 Supported Mutations
 -------------------

-Work on MutateMe is ongoing, and more mutations will be added over time.
+Work on Mutagenesis is ongoing, and more mutations will be added over time.
 At present the following mutations are available (primarily simple operator/value reversals):